 • Stimulate innovation

 ESA continues to support the use of Reference Intakes (RIs) on-pack as formalised by European Law.
-However, whilst nutrition information provided per 100g (100ml) helps the consumer compare the nutrient content of different kinds of foodstuffs in general, it fails to provide information on the actual nutrient content the consumer intends to consume.
+However, whilst nutrition information provided per 100g (100ml) helps the consumer compare the nutrient content of different kinds of foodstuffs in general, it fails to provide information on the actual nutrient content the consumer typically consumes.
 Providing nutrition information on a per portion basis empowers consumers to choose a healthy, balanced diet.

 As a sector ESA fully supports the principle that misleading statements of origin should not be made.
 However, we remain concerned that any future potential extension of the legislation to cover the mandatory origin labelling for products such as crisps (chips), nuts and other savoury snacks, would be highly burdensome for industry and would lead to greatly increased costs with little benefit to improving consumer information and absolutely no impact upon food safety.
 Therefore, we fully support the existing framework with a voluntary origin labelling.